Snap’s Yellow accelerator debuts its third batch of investments – TechCrunch

 - TRASH: an app for quickly editing social video cuts using machine learning.

-- Veam: a Korean social network built around AirDrop.
+- Veam: a social network built around AirDrop.

 - Wabisabi Design: an augmented reality game studio focused on bit-sized titles.

 Yesterday, I got the opportunity to chat with Mike Su, who leads the Yellow program at Snap.
-Su said that shifting to a fully online program was a bit of a shock to the program which was about one month in when COVID-19’s impact worsened stateside.
+Su said that shifting to a fully online program was a bit of a shock to the program, which was about one month in when COVID-19’s impact worsened stateside.

-Yellow’s small batches are much easier to manage than other accelerator behemoths like Y Combinator that are pushing hundreds pf startups through their network.
+Yellow’s small batches are much easier to manage than other accelerator behemoths like Y Combinator that are pushing hundreds of startups through their network.
 Nevertheless, Su says it was an interesting adjustment shifting the accelerator program to a remote setting, though a later program start date gave them the advantage of seeing how others wrapped up their programs.
-“We tuned into a bunch of different digital demo days, one of our advantages was being able to learn from others,” he says.
+“We tuned into a bunch of different digital demo days; one of our advantages was being able to learn from others,” he says.

 While emerging during a possible recession is far from ideal launch timing, Su believes this class of startups are still in a good position.
-“When you look across a lot of the companies, actually their work becomes more essential than it ever was before,” Su tells TechCrunch, particularly highlighting the program’s investment in Hardworkers which is building a professional network for blue-collar workers who have been particularly affected by the pandemic.
-Another investment from this batch, Mogul Millennial is building a media brand around connecting Black professionals with professional resources.
+“When you look across a lot of the companies, actually their work becomes more essential than it ever was before,” Su tells TechCrunch, particularly highlighting the program’s investment in Hardworkers, which is building a professional network for blue-collar workers who have been particularly affected by the pandemic.
+Another investment from this batch, Mogul Millennial, is building a media brand around connecting Black professionals with professional resources.

 “If you look up and down the class, all the founders aren’t just taking after an opportunity, but personally are on a mission to solve a particular problem,” Su says.
 “So I think that foundation made them more predisposed I guess, to be able to push through this kind of environment.”